 g) For each data-carrying subcarrier in each spatial stream, find the closest constellation point and compute the Euclidean distance from it.

-h) Compute the average of the RMS of all errors in a frame.
+h) Compute the average of the RMS of all errors in the Data field.
 It is given by Equation (19-89).

 …